bmeares/Meerschaum/docs/mkdocs/reference/plugins/writing-plugins.md

         return df
     ```

-### `#!python sync()`
+### The `#!python sync()` Function

-Sometimes Meerschaum's built-in syncing process isn't enough for your needs.
-You can override the syncing process with your own `#!python sync()` method.
-Sync plugins have much more freedom than fetch plugins, so what you come up with may differ from the following example.
+Sometimes you need more granular control over the syncing process.
+You can override the behavior of `sync pipes` for your pipes with the `#!python sync()` function.
+Sync plugins allow for much more flexibility than fetch plugins, so what you come up with may differ from the following example.
 In any case, below is a simple `#!python sync()` plugin.

 !!! note
     The only required argument is the positional `pipe` argument.
 The following example demonstrates one use of the `begin` and `end` arguments.
 Check out [Keyword Arguments](#keyword-arguments) for further information.